bahmutov/mock-in-bundle/README.md

 ## Examples

 But if you are going to use, at least check out the examples:

 - [bahmutov/sudoku-mock-module](https://github.com/bahmutov/sudoku-mock-module)
+- [bahmutov/haptics-and-micro-animations](https://github.com/bahmutov/haptics-and-micro-animations) shows how to mock external library in a React Native project served using Expo

 ## Small print